ssamjh/ScriptanceSystem/README.md

-1. Go to scripts/bin and copy all the files in that folder to /usr/bin and make any new ones you may need.
+1. Run this command to setup the mc command. sudo ln -s /path/to/scriptance/scripts/bin/mc /bin/bash/mc

+2. Read through the foldes for the info text on how to use them.

+Required: screen